DegreePhD, Cornell University, 1969; AB, Harvard College, 1965

 Design, planning, and control of contemporary manufacturing systems; spreadsheet engineering

-With D. Trietsch, "PERT 21: Fitting PERT/CPM for Use in the 21st Century," International Journal of Project Management, 30, 2012; with D. Trietsch, L. Mazmanyan, and L. Gevorgyan, "Modeling Activity Times by the Parkinson Distribution with a Lognormal Core: Theory and Validation," European Journal of Operational Research, 216, 2012; with D. Altheimer, "Heuristic Procedures for the Stochastic Flow Shop Problem," European Journal of Operational Research, 216, 2012; with D. Trietsch, "Three Heuristic Procedures for the Stochastic, Two-Machine Flow Shop Problem," Journal of Scheduling, 14, 2011; Optimization Modeling with Spreadsheets, second edition, John Wiley & Sons, 2011; with B. Keller, “Solving the Single-Machine Tardiness Problem Using Integer Programming," Computers and Industrial Engineering, 59, 2010; with S. Powell, Management Science: The Art of Modeling with Spreadsheets, third edition, John Wiley & Sons, 2010; with D. Trietsch, Principles of Sequencing and Scheduling, John Wiley & Sons, 2009; with S. Powell and B. Lawson, "Impact of Errors in Operational Spreadsheets," Decision Support Systems, 47, 2009; with S. Neslin, T. Novak, and D. Hoffman, "An Optimal Contact Model for Maximizing Online Panel Participation Rates," Management Science, 55, 2009; "Sequencing: The Shortest Processing Time Rule," in Building Intuition: Insights from Basic Operations Management Models and Principles, Springer, 2008
+"Computational Results for the Flowshop Tardiness Problem," Computers & Industrial Engineering, 64, 2013; with D. Trietsch, "PERT 21: Fitting PERT/CPM for Use in the 21st Century," International Journal of Project Management, 30, 2012; with D. Trietsch, L. Mazmanyan, and L. Gevorgyan, "Modeling Activity Times by the Parkinson Distribution with a Lognormal Core: Theory and Validation," European Journal of Operational Research, 216, 2012; with D. Altheimer, "Heuristic Procedures for the Stochastic Flow Shop Problem," European Journal of Operational Research, 216, 2012; with D. Trietsch, "Three Heuristic Procedures for the Stochastic, Two-Machine Flow Shop Problem," Journal of Scheduling, 14, 2011; Optimization Modeling with Spreadsheets, second edition, John Wiley & Sons, 2011; with B. Keller, "Solving the Single-Machine Tardiness Problem Using Integer Programming," Computers & Industrial Engineering, 59, 2010; with S. Powell, Management Science: The Art of Modeling with Spreadsheets, third edition, John Wiley & Sons, 2010; with D. Trietsch, Principles of Sequencing and Scheduling, John Wiley & Sons, 2009; with S. Neslin, T. Novak, and D. Hoffman, "An Optimal Contact Model for Maximizing Online Panel Participation Rates," Management Science, 55, 2009

 Professor Baker's research deals with mathematical modeling and operations management, and he is widely known for his work on sequencing and scheduling.
 The author or co-author of three spreadsheet modeling textbooks, he recently taught the elective course Applications of Optimization.